A characterization of finite quotients of Abelian varieties: Introduction

 \end{thm}

 It goes without saying that Yau's resolution of the Calabi conjecture and the Donaldson-Uhlenbeck-Yau theorem are basic ingredients in our proof of Theorem~\ref{main}.
-Another is the orbifold (or log) Bogomolov inequality obtained by Kawamata in \cite{Kaw92} via a well-known argument of Miyaoka.
-Beside these classical results among others, key to our current proof also include the recent resolution of the Lipman-Zariski conjecture for klt spaces due to Greb, Kebekus, Kov\'acs and Peternel~\cite[Thm.~6.1]{GKKP11} and the recent result in~\cite[Thm.~1.13]{GKP14a} of Greb, Kebekus and Peternell regarding the extension of flat vector bundles across the singular locus of a klt variety up to a finite cover obtained via Chenyang Xu's result on the finiteness of the local algebraic fundamental groups of klt varieties \cite{Xu12}.
+Key to our proof also include the resolution of the Zariski-Lipman conjecture for klt spaces due to Greb, Kebekus, Kov\'acs and Peternel~\cite[Thm.~6.1]{GKKP11} and the result in~\cite[Thm.~1.13]{GKP14a} of Greb, Kebekus and Peternell regarding the extension of flat vector bundles across the singular locus of a klt variety up to a finite cover obtained via Chenyang Xu's result on the finiteness of the local algebraic fundamental groups of klt varieties \cite{Xu12}.
+These latter recent results are used only to show that the singularities arising in Theorem~\ref{main} are quotient singularities and are not used for Theorem~\ref{NS-result} and the first part of Theorem~\ref{finite-resolution}, which are results of independent interests even in dimension two.
+Compared to past approaches, crucial new ingredients include the use, for a finite group $G$ acting on a normal projective variety $X$, of the $G$-equivariant version of the Donaldson-Uhlenbeck-Yau correspondance coupled with an equivariant resolution of $X$, of Langer's restriction theorems for (semi)stable sheaves, of Jordan-H\"older filtrations for $G$-semistable sheaves by $G$-equivariant subsheaves.

+\begin{rem}[Comparing $\bQ$-Chern classes of $X$ to Chern classes of smooth models of $X$] Let $X$ be a minimal, projective klt variety and $\pi:\wtilde X\to X$ a resolution of $X$.
+The Chern class calculations in~\cite[Prop.~1.1]{SBW94}, together with the fact that the exceptional locus of a resolution of surface klt singularities is given by a tree of $\bP^1$'s, show that the inequality

+holds for all ample divisor $H$ on $X$ and that the inequality is strict as long as $X$ is \emph{not} smooth in codimension-two.
+In particular if

+then from Theorem~\ref{main} we find that $X$ is a finite quotient of an Abelian variety (notice that, by Proposition~\ref{SS-KLT}, $\sT_X$ is semistable in this case so that the Bogomolov inequality (\ref{kaw-bog}) gives $\widehat \chern_2(\sT_X)\cdot H^{n-2}\geq 0$).
+This uniformization result via the Chern class conditions (\ref{eq:compare}) in the case $X$ has at most canonical singularities has been established in~\cite[Thm.~1.4]{GKP14b} using a stability theory for sheaves with respect to movable classes.